-In this case, you need something that will protect you from unexpected loss.
-Damages and losses incurred would impact your business, not only by the costs but also the clients’ trust that you built with them.
+In this case, you need something to protect you from unexpected loss.
+Damages and losses incurred would impact your business, not only by the costs but also the clients' trust that you built with them.
 In this regard, you must safeguard your business with cargo insurance.
 Keep reading to learn more about this insurance.

 What is Cargo Insurance?